-PHST-P 450 Capstone Seminar in Philanthropic Studies (3 cr.)
+PHST-P 450 Capstone Seminar in Philanthropic Leadership (3 cr.)
 This course will assist graduating seniors to synthesize and demonstrate substaintial knowledge and understanding in their major.
 Students will integrate what they have learned in Philanthropic Studies and prepare for their future careers, as they interact with professionals in the field and other students who are completing majors in Philanthropic Studies.

-PUL=4 work with a host organization and a faculty advisor to develop a meaningful experience in their areas of interest, such as fundraising, marketing, communications, program development, board development, or volunteer coordination.
-Students complete a portfolio that includes a learning contract, structured reflections on their experiences, and products developed through the internship.
-PUL=3; RISE=E
+PHST-P 490 Double Major Internship (3-6 cr.)
+P: PHST-P 390 This course gives students the opportunity to apply theory to practice within a nonprofit organization.
+Students work with a host organization and a faculty advisor to develop a meaningful experience in their areas of interest, such as fundraising, marketing, communications, program development, board development, or volunteer coordination.
+This course is specifically designed for students who plan to double major.
+RISE=E twice